linkov/fast-twitter-label/README.md

 #Usage

 1. Create instance in code or from Xib
-2. Setup text and attributes:
+2. Setup text and attributes
 ```

         NSMutableParagraphStyle *paragrahStyle = [[NSMutableParagraphStyle alloc] init];